AnyaVeselova/my-learning-journey-blog/src/blog/2023-05-01-unit-converter.md

 ---
 title: Unit Converter
-description: This is the project that converts the input
+description: >-
+  This is a Solo project, that converts numbers between metric and imperial units, and it does that for length, volume and mass.
+Look inside to find out how I built it and what I learned.
 author: Anna Veselova
 repoName: units-conversion-app
 date: 2023-05-01T22:24:17.378Z